Patrick McCaw: Rookie year and first ring (2016–2017)

 On June 23, 2016, McCaw was selected by the Milwaukee Bucks with the 38th overall pick in the 2016 NBA draft.
 He was later traded to the Golden State Warriors on draft night for cash considerations.
-Warriors executive board member, Jerry West, felt McCaw should not have slipped that far, saying "People are gonna be sorry they didn't draft him."
-On July 6, 2016, he signed with the Warriors and joined the team for the 2016 NBA Summer League.
+Warriors executive board member, Jerry West, felt McCaw should not have slipped that far, saying: "People are gonna be sorry they didn't draft him."
+On July 6, 2016, McCaw signed with the Warriors and joined them for the 2016 NBA Summer League.

-McCaw made his debut for the Warriors in their season opener on October 25, 2016 against the San Antonio Spurs.
-In nine minutes off the bench, he recorded two points, two assists, one steal and one block in a 129–100 loss.
-On December 8, 2016, he scored a then-career-high 10 points, all in the first half of the Warriors' 106–99 win over the Utah Jazz.
-On December 29, he was assigned to the Santa Cruz Warriors, Golden State's D-League affiliate.
+McCaw made his debut for the Warriors in their season-opener on October 25, 2016, against the San Antonio Spurs.
+In nine minutes off the bench, McCaw recorded two points, two assists, a steal and a block in the 129–100 loss.
+On December 8, he scored a then-career-high 10 points, all in the first half of the Warriors' 106–99 victory over the Utah Jazz.
+On December 29, McCaw was assigned to the Santa Cruz Warriors, Golden State's D-League affiliate.
 The next day, he was recalled by Golden State.
-On January 10, 2017, he made his first career start in place of an ill Klay Thompson, contributing one three-pointer in a 107–95 win over the Miami Heat.
-He was reassigned to Santa Cruz on January 13, and was recalled the next day.
-On February 13, 2017, McCaw made another start in place of Thompson and went on to score a career-high 19 points in a 132–110 loss to the Denver Nuggets.
-With starting forward Kevin Durant injuring his knee on February 28, McCaw started in place of Durant in most games.
+On January 10, 2017, McCaw made his first career start in place of an ill Klay Thompson, contributing a three-pointer in a 107–95 victory over the Miami Heat.
+McCaw was reassigned to Santa Cruz on January 13, and was recalled the next day.
+On February 13, McCaw made another start in place of Thompson and went on to score a career-high 19 points in a 132–110 loss to the Denver Nuggets.
+After starting forward Kevin Durant suffered a left knee injury on February 28, McCaw started in place of Durant in most games.